mrakgr/Trading-Journal/readme.md

 I like how unlike in git commit messages I can also insert images in the markdown.
 I'll be using this for my journaling needs.

+## 10/9/2025

+[Bookmap](https://bookmap.com/learning-center/en) has a large number of good tutorials.

 ## 9/25/2025

 Hopfield Dictionary CFR